Research | Extension | Outreach

 Prasanna Surathkal, Research Associate

-Prasanna Surathkal is a Research Associate at the Department of Agriculture of Texas State University.
-His work involves writing for grants from funding agencies and researching on issues related to agricultural economics.
-He has a Bachelors degree in Fisheries Science, and Masters degrees in Aquaculture/Fisheries and Agricultural Economics.
-He can be contacted over email (firstname.lastname@example.org) or phone (512-245-8092) regarding the Small Producers Initiative.
+Prasanna Surathkal is a Research Associate at the Department of Agricultural Sciences at Texas State University.
+His work involves writing grants and researching issues related to agricultural economics.
+He has a Bachelors degree in Fisheries Science and a Masters degrees in Aquaculture/Fisheries and Agricultural Economics.